20 Secrets of 911 Dispatchers

 Some dispatchers survive by emotionally detaching, others by approaching their job from a mindset of positivity.
 “A lot of people I work with live with a lot of fear and assumptions that terrible things will happen in the world because that’s what they hear,” says Amanda.
 “But my frame that keeps me ok is I know that this person is having a terrible day whether I’m there or not, and anything I do might make things better.
 And most people never have to call us.
 The majority of people go through their days and nothing bad happens to them and that’s very powerful also.
 We have to remember the things we hear are rare.”

-Most experienced 9-1-1 operators develop pretty thick skins over the years and can walk away from even the most disturbing calls unfazed.
-But emergencies involving children are the exception.
+Many experienced 911 operators develop pretty thick skins over the years.
+But emergencies involving children are an exception.

 “Everyone hates a baby call,” says Herron.
 “If you get a call that a baby isn’t breathing, the whole room gets really, really quiet and all the dispatchers pull for the person giving CPR instructions.
 I’ve had a couple that have gone badly and those are hard to let go.”